Princeton-CDH/simulating-risk/simulatingrisk/hawkdove/README.md

   - [OR VARY FIRST ROUND: what proportion starts as HAWK
     - [Who is a HAWK and who is a DOVE is randomly determined; proportion set at the beginning of each simulation.
 E.g. 30% are HAWKS; if we have 100 players, then each player has a 30% chance of being HAWK]
    - Call this initial parameter HAWK-ODDS
-- Payoffs are determined as follows:
-   -  Look at what each neighbor did, then:
-   -  If I play HAWK and neighbor plays DOVE: 3
-   -  If I play DOVE and neighbor plays DOVE: 2
-   -  If I play DOVE and neighbor plays HAWK: 1
-   - If I play HAWK and neighbor plays HAWK: 0